ronachong/holbertonschool-sysadmin_devops/0x03-shell_variables_expansions/README.md

+The files in this directory are one-line scripts done as exercises in bash programming.

 0-alias - sets "ls" as an alias for "rm *"
 1-hello_you - prints hello user, where user is the current Linux user 2-path - adds /action to the PATH such that /action is the last directory the shell looks into when looking for a program